slimbootloader/documentation/source/specs/config.rst

 !EXPAND
 ^^^^^^^

-“!expand” tag is used for declaring a configuration option defined by a template (:ref:`sbl_template`).
+"!expand" tag is used for declaring a configuration option defined by a template (:ref:`sbl_template`).
 *!expand* tag can only appear in *template* or *configs* section.

 Format::